 Starting a new year is an event filled with joy, anticipation, fear, dread, or nonchalance.
-We’re starting this new year with the ever-present cloud of the covid pandemic hanging over our heads.
-We all hoped it would be history by now.
-I hate this pandemic!
-As we enter the second year of it, I think I need to just accept the fact that it is a part of my everyday life.
-Are you struggling with this, too?
+We’re starting this new year with the continuing ever-present cloud of the covid pandemic hanging over our heads.
+Add in the flu, RSV, and a war in Ukraine, and I feel like hibernating.
+As we enter the third year of covid, I think I just need to accept the fact that its now a part of our everyday life.
+Are you struggling with all of this, too?

 New Year Resolutions Or What?

 Picking A Word

 Since a new year always brings out the question, “What goals or resolutions do you have for the new year?”, this post discusses my thoughts on this topic.
 I discovered the idea of picking a word for each year several years back.
 2021’s word was hope or hopeful.
 2022’s word was joy or joyful.
 I was tired of living in stress and fear.
 So I decided to look for things that brought me joy in 2022.
 I also decided that my life lacks fun and I needed to look for things I can do that cause laughter and joy.

 I discovered that creating artwork gives me joy, and so does getting out into nature.
 Spending time with my granddaughter gives me a huge amount of pleasure.
 I don’t know what my word or focus is yet for 2023, but I definitely want to keep doing the things that bring joy and fun into my life.
 We all need more joy and even hope these days.